fintechstudios/ververica-platform-k8s-operator/README.md

 #### For working with a local kind cluster

 - `make test-cluster-create` initializes a cluster for testing, using kind
+- `make test-cluster-delete` deletes the testing cluster
 - `make test-cluster-setup` installs cert-manager, the Community VVP, the vp-k8s-crds, and the vp-k8s-operator on the test cluster
+- `make test-cluster-instal-chart` builds the operator and installs it on the test cluster from the local chart
-- `make test-cluster-delete` deletes the testing cluster
+- `make test-cluster-instal-crds` installs the vp-k8s-operator CRDs on the test cluster from the local chart

 ### Environment